Timeline: Changes to repo rate since June 2000

-MUMBAI India's central bank reduced its policy interest rate by a widely expected 25 basis points on Tuesday, taking comfort from cooling inflation as it made the first cut in nine months to support an economy headed for its slowest growth in a decade.
+MUMBAI The RBI reduced its policy interest rate by a widely expected 25 basis points on Tuesday, taking comfort from cooling inflation as it made the first cut in nine months to support an economy headed for its slowest growth in a decade.

 The Reserve Bank of India cut its key repo rate to 7.75 percent, as forecast by a Reuters poll.
 Subsequently, the reverse repo rate fell to 6.75 percent.